 Wide man Smith joined City in 1909 and had a productive season in 1909/10, missing only one game and bagging 17 goals as City narrowed missing out on promotion to the top flight.
 Over the next two seasons Smith drifted out of the first team as injuries caught up with him, and he retired from the professional game in 1912.

-Smith died tragically young in 1917, just five years after leaving City.
+Smith died tragically young at his Worksop home in 1917, just five years after leaving City.

 Date/Place of Birth: 24 October 1881, Coventry

 Hull City First Game: 13 March 1909, Stockport County H (Division Two), 27 years, 140 days old